Great Cobar mine: Elusive profits and financial difficulties

-In January 1914, George Blakemore, by then the managing director of the rival C.S.A Mine, stated in a letter to a newspaper that the Great Cobar was in financial strife.
+In January 1914, George Blakemore, by then the managing director of the rival C.S.A.
+Mine, wrote to a newspaper stating that Great Cobar was in financial strife.
 He saw the huge plant at Cobar as "largely a lamentable waste of money"—by his calculation £470,000—and he opined that the production cost of copper from Great Cobar's operations was then more than double what it had been in 1905, under the Syndicate's management.
-He foresaw a company reconstruction, based on some kind of joint operation of the C.S.A. and Great Cobar Mines, as a solution to what he saw as the otherwise intractable problems of the Great Cobar's smelting operations, particularly the imbalance between 'basic' and 'siliceous.' ores.
+He foresaw a company reconstruction, based on some joint operation of the C.S.A. and Great Cobar Mines, as a solution to what he saw as the otherwise intractable problems of the Great Cobar's smelting operations, particularly the imbalance between 'basic' and 'siliceous' ores.
 Supplying low-grade 'basic' ore from C.S.A. to the Great Cobar was one justification for a new branch railway to the C.S.A. mine, something Blakemore and C.S.A.
 Limited wanted.
 Potentially, joint operation may have allowed C.S.A.
 Limited to emerge as the dominant partner and perhaps acquire the vast Great Cobar assets at a discount.

 The general manager of the Great Cobar, George Baker, rebutted Blakemore's claims.
-He instead pointed to a 25% increase in labour costs, poor relations between management and labour—implicitly blaming the previous general manager, Herman Bellinger, for that problem—and the lower efficiency of labour due to the greater depth of the mining operations.
-In the end, the precise reasons did not matter, the financial bottom line did.
+He instead pointed to a 25% increase in labour costs, poor relations between management and labour—implicitly blaming the previous general manager, Herman Bellinger, for the problem—and lower labour efficiency due to the greater depth of the mining operations.
+In the end, the precise reasons did not matter; the financial bottom line did.

-An ominous sign was the price of the debentures, by the end of 1913, only £55 for £100 debenture face value.
-The company had paid the 6% interest on the debentures, up to that time.
-The heavy discount apparently was due to fear of a future default.
+An ominous sign was the price of the debentures: by the end of 1913, only £55 for a £100 debenture face value, supposedly redeemable for £105.
+The company had paid the 6% interest on the debentures, up to that time, but the heavy discount apparently was due to fear of a future default.
 The informal meeting of shareholders, on 30 December 1913, had carried a resolution to vote for a change in management at the next annual general meeting, but the debenture holders would be the first to act.